Ladys Mantle (Alchemilla mollis)

 What Temperature and Humidity Does the Ladys Mantle Prefer?

-Alchemilla mollis grows best at temperatures between 50°F and 75°F. Ladys Mantle prefers humidity levels of 50–70%.
-A pebble tray or humidifier helps maintain adequate moisture around the plant.
+Alchemilla mollis grows best at temperatures between 0°F and 0°F. Ladys Mantle prefers humidity levels of 0–0%.

 Temperature